seacunilever/bipode-nextflow/README_unilever.md

 Nextflow run commands in the examples in the general docs will pull the Nextflow workflow files from GitHub, so the commands need to be changed to point to the internal workflow files.
 It should be possible to point them to a DevOps repo https://www.nextflow.io/docs/stable/git.html#azure-repos but I have not got it to work.
 Often you will be developing with the files locally anyway, so change your run command to point to the local workflow path eg. `nextflow run .` for the current directory.

 By default, the container (if docker is used) will be pulled from the public container on Seqera Containers.
-If changes need to made to it for internal use it needs to come from the Azure Container Registry (ACR) (see "Updating 'bifrost-httr' container in the Azure Container Registry (ACR)" later)
+If changes need to made to it for internal use it needs to come from the Azure Container Registry (ACR) (see "Updating 'bipode-httr' container in the Azure Container Registry (ACR)" later)

 #### Local machine
 1. Check that `params.workDir` in `nextflow.config` is set somewhere sensible on the blob storage